 From our area of New Jersey, the Hamptons are roughly a 3-4 drive, depending on New York traffic and depending on which part of the Hamptons you are planning to visit.

-Since our goal was to visit the Traditional Home Hampton Designer Showhouse, we knew we would be focusing on the Bridgehampton area (just to the right of Hampton Bays on the map above).
-Luckily that area isn’t too far out on Long Island.
+Since our goal was to visit the Traditional Home Hampton Designer Showhouse, we knew we would be focusing on the Bridgehampton area.
+(You can see it just to the right of Hampton Bays on the map above).
+Luckily, Bridgehampton isn’t too far out on Long Island.

-We planned to leave New Jersey on a Tuesday morning which helped us avoid any weekend crowds.
+In order to avoid the weekend crowds, we planned to leave New Jersey on a Tuesday morning.
 We just had to make sure we left after rush hour.
-We headed directly to the Hampton Designer Showhouse arriving right around 12:30 p.m.
+With our goal in mind, we headed directly to the Hampton Designer Showhouse, arriving right around 12:30 p.m.

 Be sure to check out my tours:

 - Exterior Tour of the Hampton Designer Showhouse 2018

 - Highlights from the Hampton Designer Showhouse (Interior Spaces)

 I hesitate to share this secret, but apparently if you go mid-week there will not be a line!
 When we arrived, we went right in and practically had the place to ourselves!

 From there, we decided to drive into the darling town of Sag Harbor for lunch..

 We decided on Dockside Bar and Grill where we enjoyed some delicious clam chowder and salads.